-How do I bill freestanding evaluation and treatment services provided to Apple Health clients who are not enrolled in a BHO, FIMC, or BHSO?
+How do I bill freestanding evaluation and treatment services provided to eligible Apple Health clients not enrolled in a BHO, integrated managed care plan, or BHSO, and are in one of the RAC codes listed in this section?

 The agency covers freestanding evaluation and treatment services provided by Community Mental Health Centers who are eligible to bill for specialized mental health services according to this section of the billing guide.
 At a minimum, these services include: